On the unsteady dynamics of partially shrouded compressible jets: Results and Discussions

 \subsection{Separation unsteadiness and jet aeroacoustics}

-Preliminary acoustic measurements in Figure \ref{fig:run_time} are analyzed first to access the generic difference in the tonal signature of the shrouded jets between different $\zeta$.
-At $\zeta=4$, a fundamental and its first harmonic are seen at $[fL/u^*]\sim 0.55$ and $\sim 1.1$.
-As $p_0$ increases, the jet at $\zeta=5$ undergoes mode switching \citep{Chen_2018}.
+Preliminary acoustic measurements in Figure \ref{fig:run_time} are analyzed first to access the generic difference in the tonal signature of the shrouded jets between different $\zeta$. \sk{However, as a cautionary note, it has to mentioned that the microphone data has not been taken at high directional resolution ($d\phi$) as only three longitudinal locations ($\phi$) are probed due to limitations in deploying many sensors, appropriate mounts, and data acquisition cards.
+Hence, the drawn conclusions are only limited to the respective $\phi$ but not everywhere or around it}.
+At $\zeta=4$ \sk{(Figure \ref{fig:run_time}a)}, a fundamental and its first harmonic are seen at $[fL/u^*]\sim 0.55$ and $\sim 1.1$.
+As $p_0$ increases, the jet at $\zeta=5$ \sk{(Figure \ref{fig:run_time}b)} undergoes mode switching \citep{Chen_2018}.
 The fundamental tone switches between $[fL/u^*]\sim 0.47$ and $\sim 0.37$ along with its harmonic for few seconds and then remains steady.
 The shrouded jet's dominant tone obtained during the steady-state is compared with the free jet using the relation of \cite{Tam1988} as shown in Eq. \ref{eq:st_var}.
-For the larger aspect ratio free jet flows with a specific heat capacity of $\gamma=1.4$, the non-dimensional frequency for different $M_j$ can be calculated as \begin{widetext}
+For the larger aspect ratio free jet flows with a specific heat capacity of $\gamma=1.4$, the non-dimensional frequency for different $M_j$ can be calculated as

-\end{widetext} While comparing the free jet data with that of the shrouded jet, the non-dimensional frequency ($fh_j/u_j$) for $\zeta=4$ and $5$ are found to be higher than the predicted values from Eq. \ref{eq:st_var} by 13-19 \%.
+While comparing the free jet data with that of the shrouded jet, the non-dimensional frequency ($fh_j/u_j$) for $\zeta=4$ and $5$ are found to be higher than the predicted values from Eq. \ref{eq:st_var} by 13-19 \%.